Satisfactory Academic Progress Policy

 Grades of "I" (Incomplete) are not issued at OCC.

 Academic transcripts from all other colleges attended will be included when evaluating satisfactory academic progress.
-The student will be placed on financial aid satisfactory progress or probation based upon the review.
+Transfer credits accepted by OCC will be included when calculating quantitative requirements but not in GPA calculations.
+The student will be placed on financial aid satisfactory progress or warning based upon the review.
 If a student's progress is not satisfactory, the student will be notified.

 If you have any questions concerning your financial aid, please do not hesitate to call or e-mail us.